-Service- A one-on-one session, between a RD and a C1 eligible participant that has a nutrition concern, pertaining to the C1 participant's personal health or diet.
+Nutrition Counseling- A one-on-one session, between a RD and a C1 eligible participant that has a nutrition concern, pertaining to the C1 participant's personal health or diet.

-- Unit type- 1 session - Data entry- per eligible participant
+- Unit type- 1 session

+- Data entry- unduplicated count per eligible participant

+- 11. Service- Nutrition Counseling

+- 12. C1 Take Out Meals Nutrition Counseling